vandrei/Moodle-Assignment_Progressbar/README.txt

 This block shows students the time elapsed since a due assignment has started.

-When the time elapsed is between  1 - 50% the progressbar is green.
-When the time elapsed is between 51 - 80% the progressbar is yellow.
-When the time elapsed is greater than 80%  the progressbar becomes red.
+The site administrator can set 3 colors for the progressbar, depending on the time elapsed.

+Initial values are:
+    1-50% green progressbar
+    51-80% yellow progressbar
+    81-100% red progressbar

 The block can be displayed on all pages and it shows only the active assignments for the current student.